taroserigano/H-E-B-ATM-Master-_-_/README.md

 # H-E-B ATM 💳
 **Live Site:** [https://h-e-b-atm-master.vercel.app](https://h-e-b-atm-master.vercel.app)

-### Use AccountId: 1111 PIN: 1234
+### Use Account ID: 1111 PIN: 1234

+---

+## Overview

 A full-stack ATM simulation app built with **Next.js 15 App Router**, **React Query**, and **MongoDB**.
 Users can securely log in, check balances, perform deposits/withdrawals, and view their transaction history — all with a clean, responsive UI and fast, optimized performance.

----

-## Overview

 This app delivers **real-time responsiveness** and **high reliability**.